dmgutierrez/musfeat/README.md

 mel | tuple | shape of the Mel feature chroma | tuple | shape of the Chromagram feature

-For more information, you can consult the official Spotify Web API regarding Artists at [Get an Artist](https://developer.spotify.com/documentation/web-api/reference/artists/get-artist/).

 ### *TODOs*